bjornarprytz/hex-deck/readme.md

   - On map or On card
   - Player can order the effects if needed

+## Ideas

 - Effects
   - Shop
   - Discovery
   - Spawn other tiles
+  - Rotation
+  - Splitting a structure
+  - Sacrifice / Destroy

 - Shop
   - Relics
   - Cards
   - Sell / Upgrade / Modify / Combine / Paint cards

-## Extra

 - Non-player tiles
-  - Movement (X)
-    - Decrease X when playing card
-    - At tick 0, it moves
-  - Interacting with other tiles
   - Examples:
     - Herd animals
     - Barbarians